awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 | 172\.31\.0\.0/16 | vgw\-12345 \(propagated\) | 3 |
 | 0\.0\.0\.0/0 | igw\-12345 | 4 |

 Consider the following transit gateway route table\.
-When a static and propagated route have the same destination, the static route has a higher priority\.
+When a static route and a propagated route have the same destination, the static route has a higher priority\.
 If you want to use the AWS Direct Connect gateway attachment over the VPN attachment, then use a BGP VPN connection and propagate the routes in the transit gateway route table\.

 | Destination | Attachment \(Target\) | Resource type | Route type | Priority |